tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 -   this is the top-level test file
 -   it finds and runs all the others

-{% highlight haskell %}
+{% highlight hs %}
--- tests/Spec.hs
+-- test-suite/Spec.hs
 {-# OPTIONS_GHC -F -pgmF hspec-discover #-}
 {% endhighlight %}